AlyssaNichols/SQL-to-do-list/README.md

 ### Create a Database

-Be sure to create a new database through Postico.
-Use the name `weekend-to-do-app`.
-You will need to use this name in your database connection configuration on your server.
+Create a new database with the name `weekend-to-do-app`.

 ### Database Structure

-Please include a `database.sql` text file in your repo that includes all of your `CREATE TABLE` queries.
+Included a `database.sql` text file in the repo that includes all of the `CREATE TABLE` queries.
 This is so we can re-create your database while testing your app.

 ## Stretch Goals